 - Guard dogs that are used to guard or protect personal or real property must obtain a permit from the City Clerk's Office.

 - The city permits keeping chickens and bees on residential property with a license.

-Northglenn Animal Control will assist with the capture of feral cats if they are causing a nuisance.
-When these cats are caught, Animal Control will take them to Riverdale Animal Shelter, where they undergo the TNR (Trap-Neuter-Release) or SNR (Shelter-Neuter-Release) process:
+Northglenn Animal Control will assist with community cats if they are causing a nuisance.
+Community Cats that have been captured will be taken to Riverdale Animal Shelter to undergo a TNR ( Trap-Neuter-Return) or SNR ( Shelter-Neuter-Return) process.

 - Tipping of ear for identification

 - Adams County Animal Shelter